HenryVigor/orebound-odyssey/README.md

 # **Developer / Demonstration Controls**
 - U - Regenerate Level
 - I - TP to Stairs
-- O - TP to Crate (this one throws errors sometimes if it can't find crates but it doesn't break anything as far as I know)
+- O - TP to Crate
 - P - add +2 to each ore and coins in inventory
 - Y - +1 Health
 - [ - -1 Health